- the thematic guide to France

 in the Auvergne

 - The impressive mediaeval fortress of Polignac, just

 - The hilltop fortress of Séverac

-le Château, just beside the A75 motorway to the north of
+le Château, just beside the A75 motorway to the

 - The chateau de Bonaguil,

 one of the last mediaeval fortresses built